MrAbdul-Q/Portfolio/Smart Energy Meter Monitoring System/README.md

 Feel free to contribute to this project by opening issues, submitting pull requests, or providing feedback.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See [LICENSE](../LICENSE) for details.